Home Columns Books Papers Biography Contact

 Tom Holland: The Forge of Christendom: The End of Days and the Epic Rise of the West, Anchor Books, 2008.

 One of the most fascinating Medieval centuries was the 11th.
 The year 1000 was ushered in with near hysteria that this millennium year since the birth of Christ would be the beginning of the end for humanity.
 When the skies didn’t open up to the “end of days” in 1000, the next date chosen was 1033—the millennium of Christ’s death and resurrection.
-That year also came and wen more...
+That year also ca more...

 Print